* CAD, AUD, NZD outperform G3 peers after upbeat China PMI

 * USD, EUR and JPY still searching for inspiration

-SYDNEY, June 24 (Reuters) - The dollar-bloc currencies held onto gains early on Tuesday, having outperformed their G3 peers on optimism about Chinese growth and as the market prepared for Japan to deliver its latest instalment of long-term economic policies.
+SYDNEY/TOKYO, June 24 (Reuters) - The dollar-bloc currencies held onto gains on Tuesday, having outperformed their G3 peers on optimism about Chinese growth.

 All three currencies had risen after a closely watched survey on Monday showed activity in China’s factory sector expanded in June for the first time in six months as new orders surged.